Josh Harrellson: Personal life

 Harrellson was born February 12, 1989, in St. Charles, Missouri.
 He is the son of Doug Harrellson, a construction worker, and Karen Harrellson.
 He has a brother and sister, and four nieces and nephews.
 He is married and has a daughter named Arianna.

 In August 2011, Harrellson noticed a drunk man attempting to drive from a bar in Lexington, Kentucky.
-The man slammed into Harrellson's parked car before attempting to take off, severely injuring it, and Harrellson and his friends helped ground the car and remove the keys from its ignition.
+The man slammed into Harrellson's parked car before attempting to take off, severely damaging it, and Harrellson and his friends helped ground the car and remove the keys from its ignition.